-The system board comes with an easy-to-install Retention Mechanism package.
-The Retention Mechanism is used to hold an Intel Pentium[®] II processor to the processor slot.
+The system board comes with a Retention Mechanism package.
+The Retention Mechanism is used to hold an Intel Pentium® II processor to the processor slot.
 Make sure the system board is on a workbench (not in the chassis).
 To install the Retention Mechanism, follow the steps below.